-Korean Celebrations is a comprehensive list book of fun and fascinating festivals, holidays and traditions of Korea.
-Starting with New Year’s Day and ending with Winter Solstice on Dec 21, the book describes the feasts, and often the games, and food eaten to commemorate special days.
+Korean Celebrations is a comprehensive list book of fun and fascinating festivals, holidays, and traditions of Korea.
+Starting with New Year’s Day and ending with Winter Solstice on Dec 21, the book describes the feasts, games, entertainment, and food that commemorate special days.

 In addition to national holidays, the book also details festivals that are local to a region or town.
 The reading even includes a mini language lesson of simple Korean phrases, as well as, some unique crafts.

 One can glean from this book that Koreans enjoy gathering to celebrate.
 As expected, Korea shares holidays similar to those celebrated in the United States, such as New Year’s and Independence Day.
 It appears though, that for every one holiday in The United States, there are two or more similar events in Korea.
 For example, did you know there is more than one New Year’s Day in Korea?
 Of course there is January 1; there is another New Year’s Day though that tracks with the Lunar Calendar.
 Couples getting married have a western wedding where the bride wears a white gown and the groom a suit or tux.
 The couple also celebrates a second ceremony while donning traditional Korean attire.
 Valentine’s Day is the same date as ours (February 14); similar to the day of love, there is also White Day (March 14) and Black Day (April 14).
 On Feb 14, women give chocolates to men.
 On White Day, men give women candy and chocolate.
 On Black Day, young singles eat black-bean noodles together to show they are mourning for love.
 And there is more!
 The ancient Festival of Love is commemorated on the 7th day of the7th Lunar Month.